 I did something that felt very uncomfortable, completely counterintuitive, and against societal norms – I made myself the #1 priority of my life.
 I decided to rebuild from the ground up.
 I knew my previous identity was gone and adopting the sole role of “Mom” also wasn’t right either.
 I needed to find myself and that meant downshifting on my career, protecting my time, prioritizing nutrition, and ruthlessly comparing every request made of me to my new priority list.

 Magic started to happen.

-My postpartum anxiety lessoned, my energy started to return, and I began to find other amazing woman and mentors to help guide me on my new path.
-Woman who lifted me up, never judged, and provided the baby steps I needed to learn how to be a Mom while also being me.
+My postpartum anxiety lessoned, my energy started to return, and I began to find other amazing women and mentors to help guide me on my new path.
+Women who lifted me up, never judged, and provided the baby steps I needed to learn how to be a Mom while also being me.

 Let me do the same for you.

 There will always be struggles, babies who won’t sleep, or global pandemics (oh my!) but the way you show up during those times can be different.
 You can overcome the overwhelm and regain your energy.
 The first step is to reach out.

 Need more reassurance that I know what I’m doing?
 Here’s a rundown of my experience:

 - Nutritional Therapy Practitioner training through the Nutritional Therapy Association